WATCH: Allyson Felix Makes Olympic History With 4x400m Relay Gold

 - Oops!Something went wrong.Please try again later.

-WATCH: Allyson Felix Makes Olympic History With 4x400m Relay Gold originally appeared on NBC Sports Boston
+WATCH: Allyson Felix Makes Olympic History With 4x400m Relay Gold originally appeared on NBC Sports Philadelphia

 Allyson Felix now stands alone in American track and field history.